-Also, talk to your child about the fact that some people will be taken back by seeing him or her, and discuss how your child should respond to stares and whispers.
+Also, talk to your child about the fact that some people will be taken aback by seeing them.
+Discuss how your child should respond to stares and whispers.

 Can a child with progeria attend school?

-Many children with progeria attend school, although they usually need accommodations to allow them to participate fully and be comfortable and safe.
-Parents should meet regularly with school administrators, nurses, therapists, teachers and others so that everyone can work together to meet the child’s needs.
-This includes creating and sharing a plan for how to get the child emergency care if needed at school (such as sudden shortness of breath or chest pain).
+Many children with progeria attend school.
+They usually need accommodations to allow them to fully participate and be comfortable and safe.
+You should meet regularly with your child’s school administrators, nurses, therapists and teachers.
+That way, everyone can work together to meet your child’s needs.
+This includes creating and sharing a plan for how to get your child emergency care if needed at school (such as for sudden shortness of breath or chest pain).